Train to become an Approved Driving Instructor

 All training is a mix of practical one-to-one, and home-study, quality tuition.
 You will also be given a lesson by lesson recap with objectives.

 * Extra training may be required if candidates are not successful on the first attempt for Part 2 and Part 3 exams.
-This will be charged at £45 per hour.
+This will be charged at the current two hourly rate.
 Fees for ADI and PDI licences and tests are not included and are paid directly to DVSA.

 **To satisfy the conditions of the Trainee Licence, a further 20 hours of training needs to be taken before sitting the Part 3 exam.
 This training may be taken with CDIT if required.